phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on divergence times for the SW model.

+The ``prior-leaf_population_size.pdf`` plot confirms the distribution of sampled descendant population sizes closely matches the expected gamma prior:

 .. figure:: /images/prior-sampling-unif-prior-leaf_population_size.png
     :align: center